terraform-google-modules/terraform-google-vpc-service-controls/examples/automatic_folder/README.md

 ## Set up

-**Please note, that whole example folder is uploaded as a Cloud Function.
+**Please note, the whole example folder is uploaded as a Cloud Function.
 Do not store credentials in it.**

 1. [Authenticate](https://www.terraform.io/docs/providers/google/provider_reference.html#credentials-1) to Terraform using either your user account or an exported Service Account key.

     ```bash
-    export GOOGLE_APPLICATION_CREDENTIALS=mykey.json
+    export GOOGLE_APPLICATION_CREDENTIALS=~/mykey.json
     ```

     You will need these roles:

     - Access Context Manager Admin (`roles/accesscontextmanager.policyAdmin`)
     - Editor on the watched project (`roles/editor`)
     - Logs Configuration Writer on the watched folder (`roles/logging.configWriter`)

 2. Choose or create a project for hosting the VPC Service Controls manager.